ZiyaoShang/infant_SynthSeg/README.md

 ```
 python3 -m scripts.niral_scripts.predict_infant [grayscale images dir] [dir to save the segmentations] [path to the .h5 model file] --out_posteriors [path for saving the posterior probabilities]
 ```
+The models we trained are at models/T1.h5 and models/T2.h5

 ### Max-posterior merging